-In January 1724, he married Rachel Vanderheyden at the Albany Dutch church.
+In January 1724, this individual married his cousin Rachel Vanderheyden at the Albany Dutch church.
 By 1748, that marriage had produced nine children who were christened at the Albany church where both parents were regular baptism sponsors.
-However, Rachel died a few years later.
+However, Rachel died a few years later in 1754.
 In August 1758, Johannes may have re-married.
 His second wife would have been Mary Butler.
 That wedding took place at the Dutch church in Schenectady and identified the groom as an "advocatt van Albany."

 In 1749, he was licensed to practice law in New York.
-This Johannes Vanderheyden was an attorney who practiced in Albany for more than twenty years, Except for a time during the early 1730s, he lived in the first ward and was qualified to vote.
+In 1756, this Johannes Vanderheyden was identified as an attorney and would practice law in Albany for more than twenty years, Except for a time during the early 1730s, he lived in the first ward and was qualified to vote and headed the list of Albany freeholders in 1763.

 Johannes filed a will in March 1771.
 It named four children as his heirs.
 According to the family bible, Johannes Vanderheyden died on July 24, 1771.